Skip to main content

 Extism CLI

-The extism CLI is a useful but optional tool for developing on Extism.
+The extism CLI is a useful but optional tool for developing with Extism.
 It handles a few things such as installing the shared library (Extism Runtime), or invoking plug-ins from the command line.

 The following instructions will walk you through how to install the Extism CLI, and then the installation of the shared library which a Host SDK will look for automatically.